 Creating setbacks at multi-use path crossings at minor streets and driveways to provide storage for one vehicle past the crosswalk can reduce this crash type by separating drivers' turning from the multi-use path crossing.
+Raised crosswalks can also help reduce this crash type.
 This solution is particularly challenging to implement because of the number of multi-use path crossing locations and the amount of right-of-way needed to create the setback, so this solution should be implemented at select locations, in particular with corridor reconstruction projects.